Kamilovkz/password_generator/readme.md

 ## Note

 Please make sure you have all the dependecies installed before running the main.py file.
-If you would like to run as exe file, you need install "customtkinter" using prompt, and follow this instructions, [tape here:)](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging)
+If you would like to run as exe file, you need install "customtkinter" using prompt, and follow this instructions, [tape here:)](https://github.com/TomSchimansky/CustomTkinter/wiki/Packaging), but before it you need delete dist folder

 Enjoy!